 The idea of Parkour is to travel around often urban environments in a fast manner using rolls, flips, vaulting and swinging.
 The similarity with traditional gymnastics is obvious, though Parkour is usually outside and without any safety mats or assistance.

 Being a relatively new discipline, finding a professional gymnastics facility that offers Parkour is harder compared to more traditional disciplines such as Artistic.
-However, it is becoming more popular as gyms realize the appeal to new customers that may not want to learn traditional styles of the sport.
+However, it is becoming more popular as gyms realize the appeal to new customers who may not want to learn traditional styles of the sport.

 With the increase in governance comes new organization of international events.
 There is now a World Cup and a planned World Championships but no Olympic event… yet.

 Pros: Great for people that want a less rigid approach to gymnastics.
 There is an emphasis on creativity and the freedom to explore.
-Ideal for teenagers and young people that don’t want to commit to huge training loads.
+Ideal for teenagers and young people who don’t want to commit to huge training loads.

 Cons: Limited competitive opportunities at local levels because the sport is still relatively ad hoc in many places around the world.
 Harder to find officially affiliated setups in pro facilities as many in the community are resisting that level of governance and this is an outdoor sport after all!